willemsjawt/focus-eeg/README.md

 ---

 This setup gives you a solid foundation for a focus experiment.
 You’ll get behavioral data from PsychoPy and EEG insights from the Muse, letting you explore how brain activity reflects attention.
-If you want to tweak the task, dive deeper into analysis, or need help with a specific part, let me know—I can refine it further!
+If you want to tweak the task, dive deeper into analysis!